 Artichokes are one beneficial vegetable.
-They are rich in antioxidants and can increase your bone health, fight against cancer, control your blood pressure, facilitate digestion, help your heart, benefit your pregnancy, improve your liver health, lower your bad cholesterol, can treat Alzheimer’s disease and treat diabetes.
-Make sure you’re eating these whether you’re seeking pain relief or not.
+They’re rich in antioxidants and can increase your bone health, fight against cancer, control your blood pressure, facilitate digestion, help your heart, benefit your pregnancy, improve your liver health, lower your bad cholesterol, can treat Alzheimer’s disease and treat diabetes.
+Try to incorporate these in your diet whether you’re seeking pain relief or not.

 If you suffer from endometrial pain or gluten intolerance, incorporate more oats into your diet.
 They will help with the pain.